 How’s Fall going for you?!
-I’ve been consistently wearing a cozy sweater each day because it’s actually chilly, foggy, and refreshingly brisk… just like how Fall should.
-Way to be seasonally appropriate, San Francisco.
+I’ve been consistently wearing a cozy sweater each day because it’s actually chilly, foggy, and refreshingly brisk… just like how Fall should be.
+Way to be seasonally appropriate for once, San Francisco.
 We’ve roasted 2 squashes in the last week and I just watched Hocus Pocus for the first time in like 15 years.
 So, I think I’m doing Fall pretty right!

 Happy Birthday, Brother!